Best daily deals

 If you spend all your days in conference calls, invest in headphones with a good microphone

-Microphone quality was once an afterthought when you purchased a headset, but today it’s a highly sought-after feature now that so many of us are relegated to remote work.
-The headset with the best microphone quality is one with an external boom mic, like a gaming headset, but there are plenty of great headphones for conference calls beyond the gaming arena.
-Perhaps you have a large desktop space, you may even find it worthwhile to purchase a dedicated microphone.
+Microphone quality was once an afterthought when you purchased a headset, but today it’s a highly sought-after feature since many of us are relegated to remote work.
+The headset with the best microphone quality is usually one with an external boom mic, like a gaming headset, but there are plenty of great headphones for conference calls beyond the gaming arena.

 Samsung Galaxy Buds 2 Pro microphone demo (Ideal):

-Bose Noise Cancelling Headphones 700 microphone demo (Ideal):
+Bose Noise Canceling Headphones 700 microphone demo (Ideal):

 SteelSeries Arctis Nova Pro Wireless microphone demo (Ideal):